groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/verify/xlsx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for adding Metadata to XLSX in Java"
+    title: "Steps for Verifying Signatures in XLSX using Java"
     content: |
-      [GroupDocs.Signature](/signature/java/) makes it easy for Java developers to add metadata details to XLSX files from within their applications by implementing a few easy steps.
+      [GroupDocs.Signature](/signature/java/) can verify the presence of specific signatures in a XLSX document.
+Java developers can easily empower their applications by adding features provided by our solution.

-      1. Load XLSX with an instance of {{TextMetadata}} class.
+      1. Load the XLSX file into the Signature instance.
-      2. Use {{TextMetadataAddProperties}} method to add the properties.
+      2. Instantiate and configure TextVerifyOptions to achieve the desired result.
-      3. Use a predicate to find desired metadata properties.
+      3. Initiate the verification process.
-      4. Save the changes back in XLSX format.
+      4. Review the verification results.

     code:
       platform: "net"